How to Prepare to Testify as Witness in a Trial

 If you are ever asked or summoned to testify as a witness in a trial, you may be nervous and unsure of what to expect.
 What you see on television is not what it is like in real life.
 In cases where your family or property is at stake—like a divorce or custody case—testifying is far too important to be unprepared.

-At the Law Office of Laurie M. Wasserman, we want our clients and any witnesses to feel as comfortable and confident as possible when testifying at a trial.
+At Wasserman Family Law, we want our clients and any witnesses to feel as comfortable and confident as possible when testifying at a trial.
 Here is more information about being a witness and how you can prepare to testify as a witness in a trial.

 The Witness’ Role in Trial